 4. Consider fertility cleansing.
 A Fertility Cleanse helps to support the liver, the organ in charge of hormone metabolism.
 It’s a great first step for women with estrogen dominance symptoms or who have taken rounds of fertility drugs.
 A Fertility Cleanse helps to give the body a fresh start, and uses herbs that tone and support the uterus.

 5. Use DIM for estrogen metabolism support.
 DIM (diindolylmethane) comes from the plant chemical indole-3-carbinol present in cruciferous vegetables like broccoli, kale and cauliflower.
 However, to get just 10-30 mg of DIM you would have to eat 1.5 pounds of these vegetables!
 For the best results, keep eating your vegetables and take DIM.
 Suggested dosage: 100 to 200 mg a day.

 7. Learn about Natural progesterone therapy.
-If your progesterone is low (have medical tests to find out), Natural Progesterone Therapy may help your body to normalize from a thick uterine lining.
-Consult our Progesterone Fertility Guide for details on this approach.
+If your progesterone is low (have medical tests to find out), Natural Progesterone Therapy may help your body to normalize and avoid a thick uterine lining.

 Note: If you’ve been using hormone-containing drugs for a long time to decrease uterine lining thickness without success, it may be time for a break.
 Consult with your doctor to discuss your options.
 Some women may consider a D&C to remove the lining.
 If this is your choice, natural therapies like Systemic Enzymes offer important support for your recovery.